Please wait...

 EU, EEA and Switzerland nationals

-European rules for the coordination of social security (SS) systems are based on the right of free movement of persons within Member States and the provision that a migrant is subject to the rules of only one Member State
+European rules for the coordination of social security systems are based on the right of free movement of persons within Member States and the provision that a migrant is subject to the rules of only one Member State

 Third countries nationals

-Reference: Employment and Hosting of Foreigners in a Czech Academic Environment
+More information: Employment and Hosting of Foreigners in a Czech Academic Environment

-Updated: 5.3.2023 15:46, Author: Anna Mittnerova
+Updated: 15.4.2024 16:55, Author: Anna Mittnerova

 UCT Prague